rfabbri/vpe/README.md

 Always use Git version >= 2 when working with monorepos.

-## Ideal Workflow Requirements
+## Workflow Usage Patterns

 ### VPE
 #### Basic usage (99% of the time)
 Edit pattern

   - heavy edits to VXD
   - small edits or tweaks to VXL

 Share pattern

-  - VXD edits and pushes done in agreed upon feature branches (curve-cues), merged often into master
+  - VXD edits and pushes done in agreed upon feature branches (eg, `curve-cues`), merged often into `master`
-  - less often: VXL small edits shared on VXL feature branches on a peer remote which is not the official one
+  - VXL small edits shared on VXL branches inside VPE

 New collab working with the team needs to know

+  - most of the time: only the master branch, which already has proper VXD and VXL merged in
-  - remote and feature branch to work in VXD
+  - If new collab wants to work on a feature, he needs to know the feature branch to work on VPE
-  - corresponding remote and patch branch to work in VXL

-#### Fairly common
+#### About once a week
-  - Integrate to VXD master done by more experienced/more active peer
+  - Integrate to VXD upstream done by more experienced/more active peer

+#### About once a month
+  - Pull changes from VXL and integrate into VPE

 #### Very rare
-  - Integrate to VXL master done by more experienced/more active peer
+  - Integrate to VXL upstream done by more experienced/more active peer

 ### Internal/ LEMS